bilalfatian/Implementing-FrozenLake-Q-learning-with-Gymnasium/README.md

-## Compatibility Note for Windows Users:
+## Compatibility Note for Windows Users 🖥️

 If you encounter compatibility issues running the provided code in your Anaconda environment on Windows, you're not alone.
 Python package management and environment setup can sometimes be challenging on Windows systems due to differences in library dependencies and system configurations.